 2. VT Docs Helps You Keep Your Best People

-So in this competitive job market, how do you make sure your Proposal Team stays loyal to you?
+So, how do you make sure your Proposal Team stays loyal to you in this competitive job market?
 What sets you apart from other employers that means you’re able to retain your most talented employees?
 Trust us, it’s not just about a good 401(k) match and a ping pong table in the staff room.

 Put yourself in the shoes of your Proposal Manager.
 She spends most of her day cutting and pasting from one document to another.
 Or checking that jargon has been defined correctly.
 Making sure, that complex content produced by the tech volume is understandable.
 Or putting a capital letter on your brand name because everyone else forgets to.
 She’s busy, stressed, and tired.